lithnet/access-manager-docs/configuration/deploying-features/setting-up-lithnet-laps/configuring-lithnet-laps-for-the-ams-directory.md

 # Setting the AMS directory for Lithnet LAPS clients

-When using the Lithnet Access Manager Agent (AMA) on devices that are not joined to an Active Directory (non-windows devices, Azure AD devices, and standalone Windows devices), the AMA stores passwords in the Access Manager Directory.
+When using the Lithnet Access Manager Agent (AMA) on devices that are not joined to an Active Directory (non-windows devices, Azure AD devices, and standalone Windows devices), the agent stores passwords in the Access Manager Directory.

 ## Step 1: Enable the AMS directory